sigmf/SigMF/sigmf-spec.md

 1. The metadata and dataset MUST be in separate files.
 2. The metadata file MUST only describe one dataset file.
 3. The metadata file MUST be stored in UTF-8 encoding.
-3. The metadata file MUST have a `.meta` filename extension.
+4. The metadata file MUST have a `.sigmf-meta` filename extension.
-4. The dataset file MUST have a `.data` filename extension.
+5. The dataset file MUST have a `.sigmf-data` filename extension.
-5. The names of the metadata and dataset files must be identical (excepting their extensions).
+6. The names of the metadata and dataset files must be identical (excepting their extensions).

 ### Dataset Format